 There are many things you can do to manage your arthritis, including:

 - Stay active – physical activity is the key to maintaining muscle strength, joint flexibility and managing your pain.
 A physiotherapist or exercise physiologist can help design an individual program for you.

 - Learn ways to manage pain – there are many strategies you can use to deal with pain.
 Knowing about these and what works best for you is an important part of living with a chronic condition such as arthritis.

 - Watch your diet – while there is no diet that can cure arthritis, a healthy and well-balanced diet is the best for general good health.
-Keeping to a healthy weight is also important as any extra weight puts extra strain on your joints.
+Keeping to a healthy weight is also important as any extra weight puts added strain on your joints.

 - Protect your joints – find out about aids, equipment and gadgets that can make tasks easier.
 An occupational therapist can give you advice on aids, equipment and home modifications.

 - Enrol in a self-management course – self-management educational programs can help people with arthritis and other chronic conditions to build their skills and confidence to live with their condition.
-Self-management courses include strategies to help manage pain and fatigue.
-Arthritis Victoria can provide more information on these courses.

 Where to get help

 - Arthritis and Osteoporosis Victoria Tel.
 (03) 8531 8000 or 1800 011 041